 Having managed to file the iron bar from the window, Roderick applied himself to the task of putting a hole through the ceiling with furious energy.
 He didn’t wish to be left behind.
 His arm aching from his efforts, each attack on the granite ceiling vibrating through his tendons, he chipped away at the ceiling.
 His efforts were rewarded with a shower of granite.
 The ceiling was surprisingly fragile, enough to make him worry it would all come crashing down on him.

 He wondered how Jack Sheppard had managed it.
 The sound of chipping granite rang through the prison, sending the zombies into a fervor.
-How could the guards not have heard what he was up to and come rushing in to stop him?
-Perhaps they’d been bribed, he thought.
+How could the guards not hearhear what he was up to and come rushing in to stop him?
+Had they been bribed??

-Before long, he was drenched in sweat, his face red and glistening with exertion.
-He stripped off his waistcoat and flung it on the wooden bench, wiped the sweat from his brow onto his shirt.
+Before long he was drenched in sweat, his face red and glistening with exertion.
+He stripped off his waistcoat and flung it onto the wooden bench, wiped the sweat from his brow onto his shirt.
 Exercise was sobering.
 He no longer felt the delicious energy given to him by the cocaine.

 He picked up the iron bar again, was about to renew his efforts, when a sound like distant thunder caught his attention.
 He set the bar back on the bench and climbed down.
 Another loud bang followed the first.
 Gunfire.

 He went over to the door.
 He couldn’t get close enough to look out through the hatch.
 The zombies still had their fingers thrust through its gaps.
-He heard more gunshots, dozens of bullets fired one after another.
-It was difficult to tell, with the way the sound reverberated on the hard walls and bare floor, but it sounded like the gunshots were drawing closer.
+He heard more gunshots, dozens of bullets firinging one after another.
+It was difficult to tell with the way the sound reverberated on the hard walls and bare floor, but it sounded like the gunshots were drawing closer.

 Another barrage of gunfire erupted.
 This time, Roderick was sure it had come from closer.
 The fingers in the hatch withdrew, and the zombies began to stagger away.
 He saw one of them fall, a bullet through its skull.